-There are no course dates for 2018 currently scheduled for Denver, Colorado.
+There are no course dates currently scheduled for Denver, Colorado.

 There is no deadline for course registrations but we suggest that you register at least 30 days in advance in order to get the best rates on travel and hotel rooms.

 The instructor will also discuss recent revisions in the regulations.

 The instructor for this course is Charles Scott, a Certified Health Physicist with substantial experience with transportation rules and regulations.

 Registration – You may register by any of several methods.
 The preferred method is online registration which you can do by clicking on the link beside the course date.
 You may also call us to register.

 C.E.U.
 Credits – This course on the Transportation of Radioactive Materials has been approved for 16 Continuing Education Credits by the American Academy of Health Physics.

 This course is designed for radiation safety officers, safety officers, technicians, managers and others who may be involved in transportation of radioactive materials or in preparing radioactive materials for transport.
 This course will cover the applicable 49 CFR DOT and 10 CFR NRC transportation of radioactive materials regulations.
 The course will cover DOT 49 CFR Parts 170 – 189 with emphasis on Parts 172 – 178 and 10 CFR 71.
 These regulations cover hazardous material classification, hazardous waste, labeling, types of packaging and containers, packaging and container limits, radiation level standards, and reporting and record keeping requirements.
 Fissile and Type B materials are not covered in detail.